-If the Work the Contractor will perform does not constitute the total Project, the relationship of the Contractor's Work to that of separate contractors or the Owner should be made clear in the Contract Documents.
-General information should be provided concerning the relationship of the Contractor's activities to the activities of separate contractors or the Owner's own forces in the General Requirements (Division 1 of the Specifications).
+If the Work the Contractor will perform does not constitute the total Project; the relationship and coordination of the Contractor's Work to that of other Contractors, Separate Contractors, or the Owner's own forces, including persons or entities under separate contracts not administered by the Construction Manager, should be made clear in the Contract Documents.
+General information should be provided concerning the relationship of the Contractor's activities to the activities of other Contractors, Separate Contractors, or the Owner in the General Requirements (Division 1 of the Specifications).